pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

---- For our project, we mostly used Docker for inference and deployement.
-We used Docker to make predictions and handle curl requests and we also deployed it on GCP. ---
+--- For our project, we used Docker primarily for inference and deployement.
+We used Docker containers to deploy our model on GCP, in order to make predictions and handle curl requests usign GCP Cloud Run.
+This is achieved using the FastAPI interface in combination with uvicorn.
+These deployment containers download our trained model from DVC and provide an api to interact with the model.
+Even though we tried to keep the containers as lightweight as possible, they accumulated a size of approximately 13 GB locally.
+We have not utilized Docker for training purposes during our project.
+However, ideally we would have liked to create a separate container which can handle model training, in order to fine-tune the model on the data we gather from requests.

+If you would like to run our container locally you can run the command `docker run --name <container_name> -p 80:80 <image>`, which will start up the container, start FastAPI and expose the corresponding ports (specified with -p).
+Link to the deployed docker file <gcr.io/mlopsg36/pegreq-slim@sha256:4fbac31e222aff60b1ed41ff040bfbae5f4fe07371ddfa330be3d9c48ee9ce4c> ---

 ### Question 16